 Once you have submitted a formal complaint, you should get a response promptly and then an internal investigation into the complaint should occur shortly after.

-What to expect after you have made a complaint to your GP
+What to expect after you have made a GP complaint

 The government states that after you have made a complaint about your GP: